 Starting at Fordbridge Childcare Plus

-To help make the transition from the home to nursery seamless, we have thought in depth about our settling in program.
+To help make the transition from the home to nursery comfortable, we have thought in depth about our settling in program.

 Your child will have a first settling in session in the nursery and we ask that you stay with your child for this time.
 This will help them to become familiar with the staff and their surroundings, as well as becoming familiar with routines.